fenago/pytest-quick-start-guide/testing-with-pytest/Lab_2.md

 def stop_tasks_db(): # type: () -> None
 ```

-There’s an agreement between the CLI code in cli.py and the API code in api.py
-as to what types will be sent to the API functions.
-These API calls are a place
-where I’d expect exceptions to be raised if the type is wrong.

 To make sure these functions raise exceptions if called incorrectly, let’s use
 the wrong type in a test function to intentionally cause TypeError exceptions,
 and use with pytest.raises(<expectedexception>), like this: